codertsv/codertsv.github.io/_posts/2022-03-21-HPC-Software-Carpentry---Week-1---Lesson-1---Accessing-the-HPC.md

 Mac computers come with a terminal pre-installed.
 The terminal can be found using the searchlight tool, by holding down the command key and pressing the spacebar.
 In the searchbar that appears type 'Terminal' and open the app.
 This will open up a terminal window.

 ### Finding the terminal on a Windows
-**Can a windows user fill in this part please?**
+The Windows version of the terminal is known as 'Command Prompt', or 'Power Shell' in newer versions.
+To find the Command prompt, the easiest way is to right click the Windows icon in the bottom left corner of your screen and then selecting the Command Prompt.
+The same menu can be opened by clicking **Windows Key + X**. *This parts needs testing and input from an experienced Windows user*.

 ### Accessing the HPC
-Now that we have terminal window open, with the SSH tool available, and we have obtained a JCU HPC account, we can finally access the HPC.
+Now that we have terminal/command prompt window open, with the SSH tool available, and we have obtained a JCU HPC account, we can finally access the HPC.

 To do this, we will go ahead and type the following in the terminal window.
-NOTE: You will have to replace "jc000000" with your unique jc identification.
+NOTE: You will have to replace "jc000000" with your unique jc student/staff identification.

 `ssh jc000000@zodiac.hpc.jcu.edu.au`